-The C of E has just published (yet another) report.
-It publishes many of them.
+Some time ago the C of E published a report on the threats facing the church.
+It publishes many reports.
 During my 14 years on the General Synod I think the authorities must have destroyed half a rain forest to produce all the paperwork we were given.

 This one is called “Challenges for the New Quinquennium” which, you must admit, is a catchy title.
 It was written by the Bishops of Birmingham and Derby with others.
 The bishops have realised that the future of the church is under threat.
 One great need, they say, “is to be explicit about the need to counter attempts to marginalise Christianity and to treat religious faith more generally as a social problem.
 This is partly about taking on the ‘new atheism’.”
 It goes on “about challenging public bodies to understand that the proper avoidance of religious discrimination does not mean being suspicious of or hostile towards churches and other faith groups.”